Who is winning the race to mass-market electric vehicles?

 The race towards mass-market electric vehicles (EVs) is heating up.
 Even with Tesla as the apparent frontrunner for several years, traditional car manufacturers have now turned towards EV technology.

 And with good reason, because political, environmental, social and economic pressures are causing more consumers and companies to turn to EVs.

 There is a secret weapon automotive companies can use to help pull them towards the front of the race - talent.

 The race for EV dominance has, in part, been influenced by increasing tension between the U.S. and China.
 Tariffs are stemming the flow of traditional combustion vehicles.
 This is worsened by a slow-down in demand for such vehicles in China and Europe.

-Homegrown Chinese automotive companies have an edge over Tesla and other foreign companies.
-Chinese EV manufacturers are mostly state-owned, drawing on huge resources available to them from the Government.
-They have access to the largest domestic market in the world and are strengthened by the Government’s very pro-electric stance.
+BYD, Byton and Kandi are familiar names in China, with BYD selling more cars than Tesla.
+Because electric vehicle manufacturers here are mostly state-owned, they can draw on enormous resources made available to them by the Government.
+They have access to the world's largest domestic market and are strengthened by the Government’s very pro-electric stance.

-MRL recruits globally for the leading automotive manufacturers.
+MRL recruits globally for leading automotive manufacturers.
 For more information on opportunities with us, click here.